- Areas to visit

 - Inspire me...

 The secret of Devon’s culinary success is in the landscape.
-The region is served by clean, temperate waters that offer some of the best seafood and fish in the British Isles, while the lush, fertile soil produces some of the best vegetables and provides excellent nutrition for grazing animals.
-Devon farmers take their responsibility to the environment very seriously and there are an ever-increasing number of organic and ‘green’ farms supplying local restaurants.
+It’s served by clean, temperate waters that offer some of the best seafood and fish in the British Isles, and the lush, fertile soil produces some of the best vegetables and provides excellent nutrition for grazing animals.
+Devon farmers take their responsibility to the environment very seriously and there are an ever-increasing number of organic and environmentally responsible farms supplying local restaurants.
 In turn, these establishments are able to gain accreditation and awards from bodies such as the Soil Association, certifying that the ingredients they use are organic and as fresh as possible.
-In addition, Devon’s warm climate gives specialist farmers the chance to farm some more unusual produce.
-Check out the South Devon Chilli Farm for a taste-bud-tingling experience!
+Devon’s warm climate also gives specialist farmers such as the South Devon Chilli Farm the chance to farm some more unusual produce.

-All this food will need washing down with something, so don’t forget to check out the local ales, wines and, of course, the cider.
-Devon is famous for its eye-wateringly strong 'scrumpy' or rough cider, but there is a more refined side to West Country tipples too.
-Sharpham Wine and Cheese Company in Totnes produces some of England's finest wines that have consistently won both national and international awards, including UKVA Most Outstanding Wine 2010 for their Estate Selection.
+All this food will need something delicious to accompany it, so remember to check out the local ales, wines and, of course, cider.
+Devon is famous for its traditional scrumpy, but there is a more refined side to West Country tipples too.
+Sharpham Wine and Cheese vineyard and dairy near Totnes produces some of England's finest wines that have consistently won both national and international awards, including UKVA Most Outstanding Wine 2010 for their Estate Selection.
+It offers tasters and tours and a lovely cafe-restaurant in a beautiful spot on the river Dart, so makes a great foodie day out.
 And with dozens of micro-breweries across the county, real ale lovers are in CAMBRA heaven, with plenty of local brews to choose from.
-For something a little stronger, visit the Plymouth Gin distillery, or if you’re teetotal there’s plenty of freshly produced (non-alcoholic) organic apple juice to try.
+For something a little stronger, visit the Plymouth Gin Distillery (with the Tanners brothers' Barbican Kitchen next door), or if you’re teetotal there’s plenty of freshly produced (non-alcoholic) organic apple juice to try.